EmreDay1/BismarckCoreNLP/README.md

 # BismarckCoreNLP

 A TypeScript-based Natural Language Processing (NLP) toolkit specifically designed for German language analysis.
+This analyzer was built by Emre Dayangaç- me.)- when he was when preparing for the B1 german language certificate.
+The API was named after great Deutsch statesman Otto von Bismarck.

 ## Features